bdmendes/feup-pfl-jeson-mor/docs/README.md

 White to play
 ```

 The board display predicate, `display_game(+GameState)`, is flexible printing boards as big as the boards inside the game state.
-The white pieces are represented in blue and the black pieces in red, whem in game.
+The white pieces are represented in blue and the black pieces in red, when in game.

 Following it is displayed a prompt that varies depending on the player nature (Human or Computer)
 Human:

 ```
-Computer would play: c1-a2
+Greedy Computer would play: c1-a2
+( Input your move in algebraic notation as above )
 |: <your-input>.
-Valid move! / Invalid move|
 ```

 Computer:

 ```
 Computer will play: d1-c3
-(Press any key)
+(Press return)
 ```

 The games finishes with the following display: